samsarone/docs/docs/pricing.md

 # Pricing Chart

-# You need to purchase a creator's plan to start creating videos.
+We now have a single payment plan that can be used by all customers.
-## Creator's plan is a monthly subscription for $49.99 and comes with 5k credits and commercial usage rights.
+Creator's plan is a monthly subscription for $49.99 and comes with 5000 credits and full feature set.
-## Additional credits can be purchased at $10 for 1k credits.
+Additional credits can be purchased at $10 for 1k credits.

 ## 1. VidGPT Pricing